Matt Salmon: Tenure

-Matt Salmon signed the Taxpayer Protection Pledge, stating he would never vote for legislation to increase taxes on Americans.
+Salmon signed the Taxpayer Protection Pledge, stating he would never vote for legislation to increase taxes on Americans.
 He opposes new government spending unless it has a plan to initiate some spending cut that will offset the loss.
 He has voted to cut various taxes, such as the estate and marriage taxes.

-Following the recent IRS scandal and the wake of investigation, Salmon called upon Attorney General Eric Holder to hold independent investigation on the IRS for its alleged targeting of its political opponents due allow for an unbiased non-government council to look into the matter.

-He is a cosponsor to a bill that would prevent political bias causing any discrimination in tax treatment.
+He was a cosponsor of a bill that would prevent political bias causing any discrimination in tax treatment.

-In 2011 Salmon signed a pledge sponsored by Americans for Prosperity promising to vote against any climate change legislation that would raise taxes.
+In 2011, Salmon signed a pledge sponsored by Americans for Prosperity promising to vote against any climate change legislation that would raise taxes.

 2022 Arizona gubernatorial campaign

 In June 2021, he declared his candidacy in the 2022 race for Arizona governor, to succeed term limited incumbent Republican Doug Ducey.
-He had been endorsed by Ted Cruz and the Club for Growth, among others.
+He was endorsed by Ted Cruz and the Club for Growth, among others.
 Salmon dropped out of the race on June 28, 2022.